jwt218/SINC/README.md

-## SINC: Standardization and Isotope Normalization for CSIA: with integrated correction and uncertainty quantification
+## SINC: Standardization and Isotope Normalization for CSIA (with integrated correction and uncertainty quantification)

-IsoNQ is an open-source MATLAB package for processing compound-specific isotope analysis (CSIA) data from GC-IRMS.
+SINC is an open-source MATLAB package for processing compound-specific isotope analysis (CSIA) data from GC-IRMS.
 It provides a standardized workflow that includes drift correction, size normalization, scale correction, and uncertainty propagation, ensuring reproducibility and comparability across datasets.

 This repository contains the MATLAB functions, tutorial, and example data used to apply IsoNQ to _n_-alkane isotope measurements.
 The approach behind IsoNQ is described in detail in:

 📄 [Paper in review]

 For a step-by-step tutorial, see:
-📖 IsoNQ_tutorial.m
+📖 SINC_tutorial.m

 ## Key Features & Methodology
-IsoNQ implements several improvements over traditional CSIA-IRMS processing workflows.
+SINC implements several improvements over traditional CSIA-IRMS processing workflows.
 The major components include:

 1️⃣ Drift Correction